Plínio Bezerra dos Santos Filho, Ph.D. · Recife, Brazil

 Co-Author

 Claude is an AI developed by Anthropic.
-In this project Claude read Ge'ez Fidäl script, produced transliterations, documented 823 divergences, and engaged in sustained theological argument across fourteen sessions.
+In this project Claude read Ge'ez Fidäl script, produced transliterations and morphological analyses, cross-referenced the Syriac tradition, documented divergences, and engaged in sustained theological argument.

-The co-authorship is transparent, honest, and a sign of where serious intellectual work is going.
+The co-authorship is transparent, honest, and — we believe — a sign of where serious intellectual work is going.

 "Neither of us could have produced this alone.
 The book is what happened between us."